Idrissa Gueye: Paris Saint-Germain

 On 30 July 2019, Gueye signed for Ligue 1 club PSG for a fee of £30 million.
 He made his debut on 25 August in a 4–0 victory over Toulouse.
 On 18 September, he produced a "brilliant" display in a 3–0 win over Real Madrid in the UEFA Champions League.
 His first goal for PSG came in a 4–0 win against Angers on 5 October.
 In his first season in Paris, Gueye won a domestic treble and finished runner-up in the Champions League, sitting on the bench for the loss to Bayern Munich in the final.
 In his second season, the club won the Coupe de France and made the semi-finals of the Champions League, losing to Manchester City.

 After having been suspended for two Champions League matches due to a red card in the first leg of the semi-final against Manchester City in April 2021, Gueye made his return to European football in a 2–0 win over the same opponent on 28 September 2021.
 He scored the opening goal of the match, his first goal in the Champions League, and was given the Player of the Match award.

 Return to Everton

 Gueye began talks to return to Everton in early August 2022.
 He signed a two-year contract with the club on 1 September 2022 for a reported fee of £2 million.

 On 19 December 2023, Gueye missed a penalty for Everton in their 2023–24 EFL Cup quarter-final defeat against Fulham.
 Gueye and Amadou Onana, who also missed a penalty for Everton, were defended by manager Sean Dyche.
-In the 2024–25 season, he recorded the most tackles in the Premier League, with 133, and was awarded with the clubs Player’s Player and Player of the Year.
+In the 2024–25 season, he recorded the most tackles in the Premier League, with 133.

+On 24 November 2025, Gueye was sent off in a match against Manchester United after slapping teammate Michael Keane during an argument.
+His appeal was rejected, although no reason was given for that decision.
+On 24 July 2026, Everton announced Gueye's departure from the club.

+Al-Diriyah

+On 9 August 2026, Gueye joined Saudi Pro League club Al-Diriyah as a free agent on a one-year contract.